natenka/pyneng-book-en/docs/source/book/04_data_structures/5_lists.rst

     In [2]: len(items)
     Out[2]: 3

-And the sorted() function sorts list items in ascending order and returns a new list with sorted items:
+And sorted() function sorts list items in ascending order and returns a new list with sorted items:

 .. code:: python